Surprise your sweetie with a DIY Valentine’s mug! This project uses permanent vinyl, but you can also learn how I used

-- Permanent vinyl (I bought this pack and it’s nice to have a huge selection on hand!)
+- Permanent vinyl (I bought this pack because it’s nice to have a huge selection on hand!)

 - Weeding tools

 - Transfer Paper

 - Mugs (Look for mugs without curves for best results)

 - Cut files (Click the download button at end of the post)

 If you want to add your own text, ungroup the image, delete the text included.
 Click the text button to add your own.
 I used Arial Rounded for a cute, retro feel.

 Cut Your Vinyl for Your Mug